molML/BME_data_analysis/doc_programming_03_version_control.md

 [Pro Git](https://git-scm.com/book/en/v2) book.

 ### Installing Git
+The steps to install Git depend on the operating system you are using.
+Here are the basic steps for the most common operating systems:

+**Windows:**

+1. Download the Git for Windows installer from the Git website: https://git-scm.com/download/win
+2. Run the installer, following the prompts in the installation wizard.
+3. During the installation process, choose the appropriate options for your needs.

+Once the installation is complete, open a Command Prompt or Git Bash terminal and verify the installation by running the command `git --version`.

+**macOS:**

+1. Install Xcode command-line tools by running `xcode-select --install` in the terminal.
+2. Install Homebrew package manager by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
+3. Install Git by running `brew install git`.

+Verify the installation by running the command `git --version`.

+**Linux:**

+Open the terminal and use your distribution's package manager to install Git.
+For example, in Ubuntu, you can run `sudo apt-get install git`.

+Verify the installation by running the command `git --version`.

+That's it!
+Once Git is installed, you can start using it in your projects.

+If you have additional questions or troubles, refer to the original [Git page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Main Git commands
 Here's a list of some of the main Git commands and what they do: